mqtt-home/miele-to-mqtt-gw/README.md

 # miele-to-mqtt-gw

 [![mqtt-smarthome](https://img.shields.io/badge/mqtt-smarthome-blue.svg)](https://github.com/mqtt-smarthome/mqtt-smarthome)

-Convert the miele@home data to mqtt messages
+Convert the miele@home data to MQTT messages

-This application will post two MQTT messages for each connected device.
-One short message and a full message.
+This application will post two MQTT messages for each connected device: one short message and a full message.

 ## Example short message

-The short message is already parsed/interpreted and contatins only the most relevant information.
+The short message is already parsed/interpreted and contains only the most relevant information.

 ```json
 {